 A license plate lookup in Alabama is a service that retrieves all the available information associated with a registered motor vehicle license plate in the state.
 Like most Alabama traffic records, license plate information can be made available to interested and eligible persons.
-Hence, a license plate lookups will provide the requestor with official records on the motor vehicles attached to the license plates, including;
+Hence, a license plate lookup will provide the requestor with official records on the motor vehicles attached to the license plates, including:

 - Vehicle registration issues

 - Mileage verification